 While TikTok has placed a warning below any videos related to the vaccine, this is not enough to stop the spread of misinformation.

 While this propaganda may seem inconsequential at first, its power lies in the ability to change perceptions over time.
-As these soft-power videos bombard young people, they become apathetic towards China’s human rights abuses.
+As these soft-power videos bombard young people, they become apathetic toward China’s human rights abuses.
 Moreover, as these young people grow up, they will become less vigilant about problems caused by China’s government.

-Conspiracy theories are another type of TikTok propaganda that has become widespread in the past few years.
+Conspiracy theories are another type of TikTok propaganda that has become widespread in recent years.
 For example, in February 2021, a massive snowstorm hit Texas and other parts of the world.
 TikTok users spread a conspiracy theory that this snow was fake, put in place by the US government.
 Users would take lighters and other heating elements to the snow and show it wasn’t melting but turning black instead.

 Similar conspiracy theories, such as the vaccine control theory, and QAnon, have also been spread on TikTok.
 Various accounts are pushing these conspiracy theories using popular hashtags.
 TikTok has attempted to crack down on these accounts, but many evade deletion.